 Quickly, I texted Mercy my decision.
 “I finally decided.
 It will be at Potter’s Place.
 And I need to bring some roses and wine.”

-She responded immediately with a “That’s a great choice.
+She responded immediately with a “That’s a great decision.
 I know this has been a tough choice, but I’m proud of you.”

 SEPTEMBER 2017

-Our prayer leader messaged me that she believed something significant was going to happen for the whole region on our way back. discerned That Mercy would get some downloads from the Lord during the event that would make major changes.
-Something much bigger than we could ever imagine.
+Our prayer leader messaged me that she believed something significant was going to happen for the whole region on our way back.
+She discerned that Mercy would get some downloads from the Lord during the event that would make major changes.
+Something much bigger than we could ever imagine was in store for the Upstate.
 I decided to keep this to myself and wait to see what would happen.

 A few days later, I learned that a minister, named Kathie Walters, was coming to our area for the second time in the same year, and she was coming two days before we were to go to Potter’s Place.
 Both Mercy and I sensed that we had to be there to hear what she had to say.